michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 We need a way to model work that is accomplished incrementally, and we need a way to loop over all the work that we have in a queue before we wait for more events.

-#### Digression: Building An Event Loop in Javascript
+#### Digression: Building An Event Loop in JavaScript

 At the instruction of the often mis-attributed adage "you don't really understand something unless you can explain it simply," I think it's helpful to write out the basic logic of what we're building in a higher level language.
-We can build out a complete non-blocking event loop in Javascript in about 100 lines.
-(Not _using_ Javascript's built-in event loop, I mean writing our own event loop.)
+We can build out a complete non-blocking event loop in JavaScript in about 100 lines.
+(Not _using_ JavaScript's built-in event loop, I mean writing our own event loop.)
 This example will contain all the actual components of the system we're about to build in Rust, so it will be helpful to keep in mind after we get deep into Rust implementation details later.